New Hard Drive

 - Once the install process is started, choose CUSTOM.
 Ignore the check box about drivers, unless you can not proceed further.

-- When you get to the place where it asks you where to put the installation, click Advanced and delete all partitions.
+- If this is not a brand new hard drive, when you get to the place where it asks you where to put the installation, click Advanced and delete all partitions.

 - When the installer asks about Windows update, choose Ask me later